MS NOW Films: History

 In 2012 and 2013, and again in 2016, weekend airtime for MSNBC Documentaries was reduced to make room for newer weekend political news talk shows, relegating documentary series to weekend evenings.

 In 2020, NBC News Studios revived MSNBC Films as a unit for feature-length documentaries.
-The unit was spun off with MSNBC in 2025 as MS NOW Films.
+On June 26, 2025, The Sing Sing Chronicles was awarded the News & Documentary Emmy Award for Best Documentary at the 46th News and Documentary Emmy Awards.